cmu-delphi/delphi-epidata/docs/api/cdc.md

 | `total` | total number of hits for all CDC pages |

 <!-- Definitions derived from src/acquisition/cdcp/cdc_extract.py -->

-## Estimation

-This endpoint exposes raw aggregation of server logs.

 ### Proxy Nature
 These signals represent information-seeking behavior (internet searches/page visits), which may not perfectly correlate with clinical influenza burden.
 Media events or public panic can drive spikes in traffic unrelated to actual disease prevalence.